me-foundation/open_creator_protocol/README.md

 ## Core Features

-- Onchain Policy Engine (to help creators to build utilities and gamified transferability)
+- Onchain Policy Engine (to help creators to build utilities and personalized transferability)
 - Dynamic Royalty Standard
 - Built on top of solana foundation’s spl-managed-token.